 However, it has also been shown to corrode ageing lead and copper pipes/valves, thereby causing metals to leach into tap water.

 In common with chlorine, chloramines entail a cancer risk by forming a great many toxic byproducts, including chlorine dioxide, iodacetic acid and the carcinogen N-nitrosodimethylamine (NDMA).
-Anecdotal evidence even suggests a link between chloramines and dermatological, respiratory and digestive issues.
+Anecdotal evidence suggests a link between chloramines and dermatological, respiratory and digestive issues.

 Campaigner Denise Johnson-Kula, president of Citizens Concerned About Chloramines, estimates that around 30% of people encounter side effects “within one month” of their cities switching to chloramines.